by Marty Porter

 Such initiatives, however, may not be enough to allay investor fears that studio profitability may take a greater hit than expected in the near term.
 The Wall Street Journal has a roundup of recent perspectives.

-Reporting better-than-expected quarterly earnings yesterday afternoon,¬†Electronic Arts reaffirmed its full-year outlook, saying that revenue from digital content will drive overall industry growth.
+Reporting yesterday afternoon, Electronic Arts reaffirmed its full-year outlook, saying that revenue from digital content will drive overall industry growth.

 Reuters reports that while EA expects industry-wide sales of physical videogames to decline this year by 3%, the company looks for 7% overall growth off of revenues from downloadable and mobile content.